-7. The above statements address MSY but management decisions will be implemented in terms of OY and in that process, certain adjustments need to be made including reductions due to spatial management constraints (e.g. EFH closed areas).

-In the planning of expected yields, historic 8. average yields might been considered in contrast to yields under MSY levels because the high range of MSY estimates provided are obviously higher than the highest yields achieved under current management practices.
+- 7. The above statements address MSY but management decisions will be implemented in terms of OY and in that process, certain adjustments need to be made including reductions due to spatial management constraints (e.g. EFH closed areas). - 8.
+In the planning of expected yields, one examining historic average yields in contrast to yields under MSY levels might been considered because the high range of MSY estimates provided are obviously higher than the highest yields achieved under current management practices. - 9.
 The SSC notes that the lower end of the MSY estimates provided above are higher than reported landings in most years since 1957 (actual catches may have been higher for a number of reasons).

-Several management measures implemented since the mid 1990s have improved yield per recruit and stronger recruitment in recent years (particularly in the mid-Atlantic) would have been expected to increase MSY.
+Several management measures implemented since the mid 1990s have improved yield-per-recruit and stronger recruitment in recent years (particularly in the Mid-Atlantic) would have been expected to increase MSY.
 The SSC is confident that the lower end of the MSY range may be achievable, but the upper end is unlikely to be.